Hiking in the Catawba Basin

 Links to some of the best places to hike are listed below:

 - Catawba Falls - This is a short (2 hours or less round trip) hike to one of the largest waterfalls in the Catawba Basin.
+The trail head is less than five minutes from the Old Fort exit from I-40.

 - Linville Gorge Wilderness Area - There are a wide variety of trails in and around Linville Gorge (the Grand Canyon of North Carolina) ranging from moderate day hikes to mult-day strenuous wilderness treks.
 Almost every trail has some spectacular views of the gorge.
 The hikes along the east rim of the gorge are slightly more strenuous, but may offer more spectacular scenery.